Related

 Before this cap, patients taking expensive medications could face bills of $10,000 or more annually in the so-called "catastrophic" coverage phase.
 That exposure is gone.

-So what does this actually mean for you?
-For families managing a parent's medications, it changes the math on Part D plan selection.
-Plans with higher monthly premiums but better formulary coverage may now be worth it if the total out-of-pocket spending will hit the cap anyway.
-The opposite is also true: if your parent takes only generics totaling $600 a year, a low-premium plan remains the right choice.
+For families managing a parent's medications, the cap changes the math on Part D plan selection.
+Plans with higher monthly premiums but better formulary coverage may now be worth it if total out-of-pocket spending will hit the cap anyway.
+The opposite is also true: if a parent takes only generics totaling $600 a year, a low-premium plan remains the right choice.

 What to do: During open enrollment (October 15 to December 7), use the Medicare Plan Finder tool at medicare.gov to compare plans.
-Enter every medication your parent takes, including dosages.
+Enter every medication a parent takes, including dosages.
 The tool calculates total estimated annual costs, including premiums and copays.
-Do this every year.
-Plans change their formularies annually, and the cheapest plan last year may not be the cheapest plan this year.
+Do this every year, because plans change their formularies annually, and the cheapest plan last year may not be the cheapest plan this year.

 Negotiated Drug Prices

-The Inflation Reduction Act authorized Medicare to directly negotiate prices for certain high-cost drugs.
-The first ten negotiated prices took effect in 2026.
-For you, the most relevant is the inclusion of blood thinners and diabetes medications that many elderly patients take daily.
-Negotiated prices apply at the pharmacy counter; your parent doesn't need to do anything special.
+The Inflation Reduction Act authorized Medicare to directly negotiate prices for certain high-cost drugs.2 The first ten negotiated prices took effect in 2026, including blood thinners and diabetes medications that many older patients take daily.6 Negotiated prices apply at the pharmacy counter; a parent does not need to do anything special.

 The effect is real but narrow.
 Only ten drugs are covered in this first round.
-The next round of negotiations (for 2027) will add fifteen more.
-If your parent takes a brand-name drug that isn't yet on the negotiated list, they'll still pay the plan's standard copay or coinsurance.
+The next round of negotiations, for 2027, will add fifteen more.
+For a parent on a brand-name drug that is not yet on the negotiated list, the plan's standard copay or coinsurance still applies.

-What to do: Ask the pharmacist whether any of your parent's medications are on the 2026 negotiated price list.
-If they are, verify that the plan your parent is enrolled in is passing the savings through correctly.
-Don't assume it's automatic.
+What to do: Ask the pharmacist whether any of a parent's medications are on the 2026 negotiated price list.
+If they are, verify that the enrolled plan is passing the savings through correctly.
+The savings are not automatic.

 Prior Authorization Pilot in Six States